DoepDopiDope/WerewolvesCompany/README.md

 The Minion can see other Werewolves, but the Werewolves cannot see him.

 ### The Drunken Man

 The Drunken Man wins with the village

 The Drunken Man is so drunk that he is immune to the Witch poison.
+He will be notified that an old lady has tried giving him a strong beverage.
+The Witch will also be notified that her potion has no effect.

 ## Debug